 As a prominent record executive you signed Bon Jovi, Dream Theater, Pantera and many other bands.
 Did you expect that these bands would be so successful or the label had nothing to lose by signing them?

 This is a strange question.
 Of course I expected that they would be successful.
-I think I have a very decent ear and instict for understanding what will become popular in different ways.
+I think I have a very decent ear and instinct for understanding what will become popular in different ways.
 That’s why I learned it because I had learned it by working in the music corporation.
-I think I realized it out when I started work at PolyGram which is my first day job after Gentle Giant.
-The business that my group Gentle Giant was in wasn’t the music business at all, which was hard to shallow but was a harsh reality.
-It was the business of music.
-I became aware that recorded music success was not what my band was about.
+I think I realized it when I started work at PolyGram which is my first day job after Gentle Giant.
+The business that my group Gentle Giant was in wasn’t the music business at all.
+It was the business of music, which was hard to swallow but was a harsh reality.
+I became aware that recorded musical success was not what my band was about.
 The music business had changed and marketing and promotion was as important as the music.
-I had to decide a way to make a difference (and a living) in the ‘music business world’ in a corporation.
+I had to decide a way to make a difference (and a living) in the “music business world” in a corporation.
 In the same respect, Ray my brother produced records and DVDs.
 You asked me: Did I expect that they would be successful?
 Yes definitely, for a couple of bands.
 I was absolutely certain that Bon Jovi’s “Slippery When Wet” (1986) was going to be a huge hit.
 I knew it.
 I knew Pantera was going to be big.
 Yeah, I did know it.
 I knew Nickelback was going to be big.
 Yeah, I did.
 I did.